 Eligibility

 Eligible entities can develop DRF Project Proposals, however only Australian state and territory governments are eligible to submit Applications to the National Emergency Management Agency (NEMA) for potential funding.
-The Department of Fire and Emergency Services (DFES) is the nominated Lead Agency for DRF Applications from Western Australia (WA) and the Indian Ocean Territories (IOTs) for Round Three.
+The Department of Fire and Emergency Services (DFES) is the nominated Lead Agency for DRF Applications from Western Australia (WA) and the Indian Ocean Territories (IOTs) for Round Four.

 Applications Open